 - The disorders of thyroid gland produce very common symptoms.
 This misleads the diagnosis.
 Usually, patients take it easy due to common symptoms like constipation or depression.
 And try to relieve their symptoms and not understanding the root cause.

 - Synthetic thyroxine (T4) is available for the treatment of thyroid disorders.

-- The doctors usually advise to reduce gluten from diet and take foods with thyroid friendly vitamins and minerals like vitamin D, iron, selenium and zinc.
+- The doctors usually advise to reduce gluten from the diet and take foods with thyroid friendly vitamins and minerals like vitamin D, iron, selenium, and zinc.

 - Family history is also linked to thyroid disorders.